quicwg/base-drafts/draft-ietf-quic-recovery.md

 Packets MUST be tracked until acknowledged or lost.
 After a packet is lost, it SHOULD be tracked for an amount of time comparable to the maximum expected packet reordering, such as 1 RTT.
-This allows detection of spurious retransmissions and MAY allow avoiding an extra retransmissions if the frames contained within the packet were retransmitted and lost again.
+This allows detection of spurious retransmissions and MAY avoid extra retransmissions if the frames contained within the packet were retransmitted and lost again.

 Sent packets are tracked for each packet number space, and ACK processing only applies to a single space.